ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 Consistent and meaningful URL structures MUST be used for for identifying, accessing resources and enable request routing.

-RPP MUSRT use standard HTTP response and error handling functiality, e.g. status codes and response headers.
+RPP MUST use standard HTTP status codes and MAY define new RPP status and map these to HTTP status code, RPP MUST NIOT redefine HTTP status code semantics.

-## REST
+# REST

 The RPP architecture MUST use the principles of the [@!REST] architectural style.
-A RPP server MUST conform to at least level 2 of the [@!RICHARDSON] Maturity Model (RMM).
-The third level of the RMM describes a method for dynamically discovery of application resources.
-The RPP specification MUST specify the URLs used for all data model resources and therefore the URLs are fixed and do not need to be dynamically discovered and therefore designing for RMM level 3 is not recommended.
+A RPP server MUST conform to at least level 2 of the [@!RICHARDSON] Maturity Model (RMM).The RPP specification MUST specify all resource URLs used and therefore the URLs are already known and do not need to be dynamically discoverable, designing for RMM level 3 is not recommended.

 When the semantics of a resource URL and HTTP method do not require a request message, the use of a request message MUST be optional.

 RPP specifications SHOULD include an OpenAPI specification to facilitate documentation, testing, and code generation, and provide implementer-friendly extension descriptions.

-Every RPP request MUST be atomic and idempotent when possible.

 # Data Model

-The base data model structures MUST be data format agnostic and can be mapped to multiple data formats (JSON, XML, YAML etc.)
+The base data model structures MUST be data format agnostic, it MUST be possible to map the data model to multiple data formats (JSON, XML, YAML etc.)

 Commonly used EPP extensions MAY be added to the RPP core data model (example: DNSSEC)

-The data model MUST have support for internationalization, including for Contact objects, email addresses, and Internationalized Domain Names (IDNs).

-RPP MUST support human-readable localized responses.

 RPP SHOULD provide mechanisms for registrars to signal data omission, indicating data collected but not transmitted to the registry.